HuyTheSkeleton/draftgap-plus/README.md

 ## 🆕 What's New in DraftGap+?

-The primary goal of this modification is to make winrate data easier to interpret at a glance.
+The primary goal of this modification is to reduce "mental math" and simulate high-level drafting strategies.

-### The "Delta" Column
+### 1. The "Delta" Column 📊
 In the original app, champion suggestions showed the *total* resulting team winrate.
 I found it difficult to quickly see how much a single champion actually impacted the team.

 **DraftGap+ introduces a specialized "Delta" column:**